ibyf0r3ns1cs/Cheat-Sheet/Volatility.md

 - **imageinfo**: Identifies the operating system profile to use with the memory image.
 - **netscan**: Lists network connections, showing active connections and listening ports.
 - **pslist**: Displays a list of all running processes in the memory image.
+- **psscan**: Displays a list of all running and terminated processes in the memory image.
 - **pstree**: Shows the hierarchical structure of processes, displaying parent-child relationships.
 - **dlllist**: Lists the DLLs loaded by a specified process, which can help identify injected or malicious DLLs.
 - **handles**: Lists the handles opened by a specified process, useful for identifying resources in use by a process.